<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 What metrics

-Call centres are a key part of any company.
+Call centres are an important part of any company.
 Geared towards customer service, they are often the first point of contact a customer has with a firm.

 Call centres present a unique opportunity to turn an unhappy customer into a satisfied one, therefore ensuring great word-of-mouth marketing.
-In short, a call centre's effectiveness defines a thriving business.
+In short, a call centre's effectiveness means a thriving business.

 How Is Call Centre Efficiency Measured?